unstoppabledomains/docs/src/managing-domains/managing-domain-ownership.md

 ## Transferring

-Methods that change a direct owner of a domain can be called by either a domain owner, an operator, or an approved address.
+Methods that change a direct owner of a domain can be called by either a domain owner, an operator or an approved address.

 Registry smart contract supports the following ERC-721 functions for transferring: